Boosting brand visibility with AOIs

 In the same way, visual attention is a gatekeeper for all other types of responses.
 A stimulus that goes on unnoticed will not trigger an emotional response or any form of association.
 That's why attention is the new currency in today's modern society.

-Now, Predict has a new tool: Areas of Interest (AOIs).
+Now, Neurons has a new tool: Areas of Interest (AOIs).
 This is a tool long used in eye-tracking studies.
-For ensuring that we could bring AOIs as a valid offer at Predict, a lot of footwork had to be put in.
+For ensuring that we could bring AOIs as a valid offer at Neurons, a lot of footwork had to be put in.

 Above is an example of the AOI tool overlaid on the saliency heatmap.
 Here, you can see how the main text gets the most amount of attention, while the Estée Lauder brand only gets 3% attention.
 The products also receive only a little attention, around 11%.
 To see how this can be improved, have a look further down in this article.
 This does, of course, intend on where you want attention to go first: product, brand, text, or models?